13 January 1915 – Missionary Mary Slessor died at age 66 in Use Ikot Oku, Calabar (present day Nigeria).

 21 April 1855 – Dwight L. Moody was converted to Christ by the Sunday school teacher Edward Kimball.
 Moody went on to become a powerful Evangelist.

-1 May 1873 – Missionary, Dr. David Livingstone died in Chitambo Village in Kazembe, in what is today Northern Province, Zambia.
+1 May 1873 – Missionary, Dr. David Livingstone died in Chitambo Village in Kazembe, in what is today Central Province, Zambia.
 He was 60 years old and the cause of death was malaria and internal bleeding due to dysentery.

 9 May 1848 – Andrew Murray was ordained on his 20th birthday and sent as a Missionary to the Voortrekkers to be based in Bloemfontein in the Orange River Colony.
 He became a prolific author and revivalist.